A. J. Muste

-Abraham Johannes Muste (/ˈmʌsti/ MUS-tee; January 8, 1885 – February 11, 1967), usually cited as A. J. Muste, was a Dutch-born American clergyman and political activist.
-He is best remembered for his work in the labor movement, pacifist movement, antiwar movement, and civil rights movement.
+Abraham Johannes Muste (/ˈmʌsti/ MUS-tee; January 8, 1885 – February 11, 1967) was a Dutch-born American clergyman and political activist.
+He is best remembered for his work in the labor movement, the pacifist movement, the anti-war movement, and the civil rights movement in the United States.

 Early life

 Muste was born on January 8, 1885, in the small port city of Zierikzee, Zeeland, in the southwestern Netherlands.
 His father, Martin Muste, was a coachman who drove for a family that was part of Zeeland's hereditary nobility.
 With his economic prospects limited in the Netherlands, Martin decided to follow four brothers of his wife, Adriana, and emigrate to America.
 They made the trans-Atlantic trip as third-class passengers in January 1891.

 Muste's mother became ill aboard ship and remained hospitalized for a month at Ellis Island after the family's arrival.
 Upon her recovery, the family headed west for Grand Rapids, Michigan, where Adriana's four brothers pursued a variety of small business ventures.

 The family attended services at the Grand Rapids Dutch Reformed Church, a Calvinist congregation in which religious services were conducted in Dutch.
 Its very existence was testimony to the number of Dutch immigrants in the area.
 Dancing, the singing of secular music and the viewing of dramatic performances were prohibited by the church as sins.

 Members of the denomination tended to be of the working class, like most other Dutch people in the area, who were regarded as a source of cheap labor in the years before World War I by the longer-established English-speaking population.
 Muste later recalled that his fellow Dutch Reformed Church members were "all Republicans and would no more have voted for a Democrat than turned horse thief."

 Along with the rest of his family, he became naturalized as an American citizen in 1896.
-He was only 11 years old at the time of his naturalization.
+He was 11 years old at the time of his naturalization.